Updated: 2015-02-24 09:54 EST

 For full marks, the spelling of your name on the bubble sheet must match the spelling used by the College registrar exactly with no errors.
 Spell your name exactly the way the College has recorded it.
 Check ACSIS if you aren’t sure of the spelling.

 Do not abbreviate your name or omit any names.
 Write in all the names with which you are registered at the College.
-Use as much of your names as can fit on the mark-sense form.
-If all the names don’t fit, remove all blanks and truncate it as necessary to fit the spaces.
+Use as much of your names as can fit on the mark-sense form:

-The bubble sheet requires your last name (family name) to be written on the left, followed on the right by your first name (given name).
+The bubble sheet requires your College last name (family name) to be written on the left, followed on the right by your College first name (given name).
+Use the first and last names with which you are registered at the College, not whatever names you normally use.

 Everyone gets a different computer-randomized version of the test.
 Your Question Sheet is different from every other one.

 At the end of the test, you must hand in everything you were given.
-You must hand in your question sheet, your mark-sense form, and any scrap paper you used.
-Hand in everything.
+You must hand in your question sheet, your mark-sense form, and any scrap paper you were given.
+Hand in everything you were given.

-For midterm tests, you will receive an email with your right/wrong answers within a day or two of the test.
-Please add
+For midterm tests, you will receive an email with your right/wrong answers within a day or two of the test, if you have filled in all the information correctly.
+Your marks will be delayed (and a penalty assigned) if I have to contact you to correct the information you put on your test.

 Do not lose your midterm question sheets.
 Assignments and quizzes may refer to it.